 I am Human retells the story of the hospital’s most famous resident, Joseph Merrick, the so-called ‘Elephant Man’, through the eyes of Merrick himself.
 Based on sources held in the Hospital’s archives, the audio guide brings 1880s Whitechapel to life through the voices of Merrick, the Hospital’s celebrity surgeon Frederick Treves, its resourceful young Matron, Eva Luckes and a medical student training at the College.
 Follow a route around the old hospital site using the audio guide and/or accompanying walk leaflet, finishing up in the museum, where you can learn more about Merrick, Treves and Luckes.

-Pick up a copy of the leaflet in the Royal London Hospital Museum or download a copy of the 'I am Human' walking tour leaflet.
+Pick up a copy of the leaflet in the Royal London Hospital Museum or download a copy of the 'I am Human' walking tour leaflet [pdf] 3.7 MB.

-We do not offer guided tours but can provide a short introduction to the group.
+We do not offer guided tours.
 A member of staff will be happy to answer any questions you may have.

 The museum is a fantastic place to learn about the role of the hospital in the social history of east London and medical developments which led to today’s world-class hospital.

 We welcome school groups from Key Stage 2 up to A-Level and our resources are closely linked to the national curriculum.
-We can provide activity sheets and later in 2018 we will be launching an object-handling collection accessible to schools.
+We can provide activity sheets aimed at KS2-3 students.

 Please note that due to space limitations groups of more than 30 students may have to stagger their visit.
-If you are organising a visit to the museum please contact us in advance to discuss your requirements on 020 7377 7608 or firstname.lastname@example.org
+If you are organising a visit to the museum please contact us in advance to discuss your requirements on 020 7377 7608 or email us.

 School groups may also wish to consider a visit to the Centre of the Cell, an interactive science education centre a few streets from the museum, sited in a working bio-medical research laboratory at Queen Mary, University of London.